 Get into your studio by SETTING A TIMER.
 I know this sounds silly, but it works for me.
 Here’s what I mean: in the morning there is always a lot to do, devotions, breakfast, 2 cups of coffee, social media check, email check, and the list goes on.
 All of this has to happen before the “normal” things of my day.
 But here’s the catch, if I don’t set a timer, I can spend 4 hours doing those things.
 So … I do my devotions, eat breakfast, and hit the computer setting my timer for 30 minutes.
-If I can’t accomplish everything I need to in 30 minutes, than there’s something wrong.
+If I can’t accomplish everything I need to in 30 minutes, then there’s something wrong.
 Social media, email, & Facebook do NOT rule your life or your business.
-The sooner you recognize that, the better off you’ll be.
-When I set a timer, I can be into my studio and hard at work by 9am.
+The sooner you recognize that the better off you’ll be.
+When I set a timer, I can be in my studio and hard at work by 9 am.

 So how do you decide what to tackle in your studio?
 How do you decide what to create?
 How do you get started?
 Here’s a few simple steps to help you on the road to productivity in your studio.